wot-Axel/wot.id/USER_GUIDE.md

 # WOT.ID User Guide

-## Data Storage Update: Migration to Tableland
+## Data Storage Update: Migration to Local Storage

 ### What Has Changed

 WOT.ID has recently undergone a significant upgrade to its data storage system.
-We've migrated from Ceramic Network to Tableland to provide you with a more reliable, faster, and more secure experience.
+We've implemented encrypted local storage to provide you with a more reliable, faster, and more secure experience.

 ### What This Means For You

-**Better Performance**: Tableland offers improved data access speeds, making the application more responsive.
+**Better Performance**: Local storage offers improved data access speeds, making the application more responsive.

 **Improved Reliability**: The new storage system is more stable and less prone to connection issues.